danhighley/IT3038C-Scripts/final/Finale README.md

 ==========

-For the Final project, I decided to continue exploring python and flask and create a script that would monitor some system stats and processes that not only print to console but would also be accessalbe via html over the internet.
+For the Final project, I decided to continue exploring python and flask and create a script that would monitor some system stats and processes that not only print to console but would also be accessible via html over the internet.
 So if you had a system doing something you wanted to keep an eye on remotely, you could enter its ip address remotely and view the system specs if the script was running.

 ==========

 It has been a learning experience getting flask to convert the system information to html and for variables to be dynamically updated at a set interval in the html.
-So one can simply hit the refress button in the html and see the processes or memory usage update.
-I'll touch on some of the learning momements in this read me.
+So one can simply hit the refresh button in the html and see the processes or memory usage update.
+I'll touch on some of the learning moments in this read me.

 ==========